tibs/markup-history/markup-history.rst

   .. _setext http://www.bsdi.com/setext/
   ..

-.. note:: Presentational.
+.. note:: 1991 setext *Presentational*.
 Lightweight.

+  Ian Feldman, for use in writing the TidBITs electronic newsletter.

   Excerpted from a document called "Why setext".

   Partly a reaction to SGML.
 Clearly influential on all of the succeeding lightweight markups.

-  Used to write the on-line magazine TidBits (about Apple Mac).

   Same year as HTML